gerald-scharitzer/tephrite/README.md

 Build Conda packages with `tephrite build [<dir>]` from the recipe in directory `<dir>`.
 If `<dir>` is not specified, then build from `recipe`.
+This stores the package in directory `target/conda`.

 Publish Conda packages with `tephrite publish` after `magic run anaconda login`.
+This uploads the package specified in the recipe from directory `target/conda`.

 Just `tephrite` without arguments prints the usage.